KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson03_arrays.md

 This will have the same result as the previous while and do-while loops, but is much more readable and concise.

+The parentheses of a for-loop consist of three parts:
+1. What will occur prior to any iterations and be applied within the loops scope (meaning `i` can't be access outside the loop)
+2. The condition that the loop will check, similar to what's in the parentheses of a while-loop
+3. What occurs after each iteration of the loop
+The first is used to set up what is needed for the loop condition to work and the last is used to make the loop condition change at a certain point.
+These items may be left blank (just remember to still keep the semicolons), but given the functionality and purpose of a for-loop, this is quite uncommon.
+If the condition is left blank, it will default to true, creating an infinite loop if there is no `break` statement (`for(;;)` is the common way of doing infinite loops in C-languages (though `while(true)` certainly works as well))

 ### Foreach Loop

 In C#, there is a special loop for looping through arrays that take off much of the strain of iterating through indexes.
 This loop is called the **foreach** loop and takes a placeholder into which it will put a particular value during each iteration.
 The syntax is `foreach(type variableName in arrayName)`.
 The typical naming-covention for foreach loops is `singular in plural` (e.g. `item in items`).